Evaporation & Concentration of Environmental Waste Streams

 A common issue when treating certain waste streams with standard evaporation technologies (such as falling film) is that when heated, they can foul equipment.
 As the concentration of solids increases during the evaporation process, so does the risk of fouling; which then results in lower rates of heat transfer and lower efficiencies.
 Fouled evaporators need regular cleaning which further reduces operating efficiency.

 HRS Heat Exchangers overcomes these fouling issues by using corrugated tube heat exchangers (such as our K Series) or scraped surface heat exchangers.
-As an example, the UNICUS Series scraped surface evaporator can guarantee fouling-free operation in large capacity installations.
+As an example, the Unicus Series scraped surface evaporator can guarantee fouling-free operation in large capacity installations.
 For more details of the range of suitable products, please visit our heat exchangers page.

 In most situations, HRS evaporators will use forced recirculation by pumping the fluid through the evaporator at a much faster flow rate than the evaporator feed.
 This maintains a high velocity in the fluid, resulting in high heat transfer coefficients which increase the efficiency of the process.
 Forced recirculation is particularly useful when handling viscous fluids which would otherwise suffer from poor heat transfer at higher flow rates.
 In such cases using a recirculating pump maintains heat transfer high and keeps the evaporator design relatively small.

 In multi-effect evaporation, the evaporated water from the first effect (or evaporation process) is used as the heating media in the second effect, meaning less energy is required.
 This process can be repeated several times to maximise energy efficiency.
-This method means that, for example 1 kg of steam invested can evaporate several kg of steam from the product.
+This method means that, for example 1 kg of steam invested can evaporate several kg’s of steam from the product.
 HRS Heat Exchangers uses multi-effect evaporation wherever possible.
 Combinations of multi-effect evaporation and steam compression (mechanical vapour recompression or thermo compression) can be supplied to further increase energy efficiency.

-INTEGRATION WITH DRYER PLANT
+INTEGRATION WITH A DRYER

-Another way of optimising energy use is to combine the evaporator with a dryer plant.
+Another way of optimising energy use is to combine the evaporator with a dryer.
 This solution works well where a waste stream is separated into a solid- and liquid phase by mechanical separation, such as a centrifuge or a decanter.
 The solid phase is sent to an indirect dryer, while the liquid phase is sent to the evaporator.

 Evaporated water from the dryer is used to heat the evaporator, while the concentrate from the evaporator is mixed with the solid phase prior to sending it to the dryer.
 This design provides the biggest reduction in the volume of the waste in the most energy efficient way.